5 Proven Ways To Reduce Your Google Cost Per Conversion

 Keeping your ads thematically congruent to the message you’re trying to portray through your website and the things you are trying to sell can be the make-or-break moment for your business.

-For example, let’s say I’m search for an accountant for my e-commerce store:
+For example, let’s say I’m searching for an accountant for my e-commerce store:

 Ecommerce Accounting Paid Search Results Listings